microsoft/DCVC/README.md

 <img src="assets/practical_performance.png" width="750">

-**DCVC-RT is the first neural video codec (NVC)  achieving 100+ FPS 1080p coding and 4K real-time coding with a comparable compression ratio with ECM.**
+**DCVC-RT is the first neural video codec (NVC)  achieving 100+ FPS 1080p coding and 4K real-time coding with a comparable compression ratio with ECM.
+Beyond this, DCVC-RT pursue a more practical neural video codec solution and  supports various practical features, including:**

-**Beyond high compression ratio and fast coding speed, the primary goal of DCVC-RT is to pursue a more practical neural video codecsolution.** To achieve this, DCVC-RT prioritizes practical design choices, even if they come at the cost of compression efficiency.
-Currently, DCVC-RT supports several practical features, including:
 - **Wide bitrate range in single model**: A single model enables continuous and controllable bitrate adjustments.
 DCVC-RT can compress at a wide bitrate range for different coding scenarios.
-It supports bitrates from approximately 50 kpbs (33.2dB) to 3000 kpbs (42.9dB) for 1080p dataset.
 - **Rate control**: By adjusting quantization parameters, DCVC-RT effectively supports dynamic and various network conditions during real communication scenario.
 - **Unified YUV and RGB coding**: While DCVC-RT is primarily optimized for the widely adopted YUV format, it can seamlessly adapt to RGB content coding.